-Example 1: The price of the Lesser Performing Underlying increases from the Starting Underlying Level of \$70 to a closing price of \$70.70 on the first Call Date.
+Example 1: The level of the Lesser Performing Underlying increases from the Starting Underlying Level of 1300 to a closing level of 1313 on the first Call Date.
 Because the closing level of each Underlying on the first Call Date is greater than the applicable Starting Underlying Level, the notes are automatically called, and the investor receives total payments of \$1,020 per \$1,000 principal amount note, consisting of interest payments of \$20 per \$1,000 principal amount note and a payment upon automatic call of \$1,000 per \$1,000 principal amount note.